aprameyap/nifty-0dte-vrp/README.md

 narrow, well-posed question:

 > Given only information available by late morning, how much price movement is actually
-> left in the day — and how far away can you safely sell?
+> left in the day, and how far away can you safely sell?

 It's not a directional model and it doesn't touch the option chain.
 It forecasts **remaining realized variance** from morning price action and the prior day's India VIX